dujanhung/api-doc-converter/doc.md

 ## regex methods

 > [!NOTE]
-> unless otherwised noted, `▰▱` can't be left empty. the one shown in this doc is for visual purposes.
+> unless otherwised noted, `▰▱` can't be left empty. the ones shown in this doc are for visual purposes.

 <table><thread><tr><td>